omidnavy/nodejs-microservice-boilerplate/README.md

 1. Open "/app/core/Route.js" and edit "packageName" and "serviceName" variable depends on you ".proto" file.

 1. For every function defined in your proto, you must have a controller and model.
     - Make a .js in "/app/controllers" folder, with exact name of your proto function.
-Use "SayHello.js" as your template.
+Use "myModel.js" as your template.
-    - Make a .js in "/app/models" folder, with exact name of your controller.
-Use "SayHello.js" as your template.
+    - Make a .js in "/app/models" folder, with any name you want, and require it in your controller class.
+Use "myModel.js" as your template.

 1. Time to run your app: